uberspark/uapp-pvdriver-uart/README.md

    `--enable-uart-pl011-ctsrts`, and `--enable-uapp-pvdriver-uart` at the build configuration step.

    1. note: you __cannot__ specify ``--enable-debug-uart`` in the context above
+   1. make sure to read and follow the additional requirements for kernel recompilation for --enable-uapp-pvdriver-uart during uberXMHF build and installation
    1. with the above options, we are limited to interacting with the PI3 either via a dedicated screen and keyboard or via SSH (network).
 The serial interface will not be available for logging in and interacting with the pi3

 1. you will also need to have the debugging setup as mentioned in the raspberry pi3 debugging documentation within uberXMHF so you can test the UART para-virtualized driver with the test scripts.
-As per the documentation we will refer to the target system as the Pi3 running uberXMHF along with the UART para virtualized driver and the host system as the test-bed dual.
+As per the documentation we will refer to the `target system` as the Pi3 running uberXMHF along with the UART para virtualized driver and the `host system` as the test-bed dual.